 Frequently Asked Questions

 Marion Island is a globally important breeding site for surface-nesting and burrowing seabirds and other wildlife, supporting, for example, a quarter of the world’s Wandering Albatrosses.
 Introduced House Mice are eating the island into a state of ecological crisis.
 A warmer and drier climate over the last 30 years has contributed to an increase in the densities of mice on the island each summer, causing a shortage of invertebrates upon which the mice have been surviving in the winter months.
 This shortage of food has driven mice to prey on many of the island’s seabirds, which have no defence against their attacks.
 The scale and frequency of mouse attacks on seabirds has been increasing since they were first observed in the early 2000s.
-Left unchecked on Marion Island, the mice are predicted to cause the local extinction of 19 of the 28 seabird species that breed on the island and continue to impoverish the entire ecosystem of this remarkable and important sub-Antarctic island.
+Left unchecked on Marion Island, the mice are predicted to cause the local extinction of 19 of the 29 bird species that breed on the island and continue to impoverish the entire ecosystem of this remarkable and important sub-Antarctic island.

 We don’t know exactly – presumably either in materials landed ashore to support sealing operations, or from an early shipwreck.
 The first record of mice on Marion Island is from an early sealer’s log written in 1818.